code-game-project/website/docs/specification/api-routes.md

 ## GET /api/games/{game_id}
 ### Description
-Get the details of a given game by its id.
+Get the details of a given game by its ID.
 ### Responses
 #### 200
 **Content-Type:** `application/json`